-A large converted self-catering barn is set in stunning countryside with forests and rolling hills, an excellent location for groups and families to enjoy the outdoors and explore this fabulously unspoilt corner of Wales.
-Can also be booked with Hobby Stable Cottage, Peregrine Stable Cottage, Kestrel Farmhouse and Merlin Stable Cottage with shared hot tub.
+A wonderful holiday home set in stunning countryside with forests and rolling hills.
+It's an excellent location for groups and families to enjoy the outdoors and explore this fabulously unspoilt corner of Wales.
+Mountain biking and walking from the door, a shared hot tub and oodles of space make this a perfect spot for a holiday.

 Sleeps 10/11 - 1 King size, 1 Family room, 1 Singles, 1 Twin, 1 Double

-On entering the cottage there is a hallway with space for muddy boots and coats and a downstairs toilet.
-The large kitchen is well equipped with an island breakfast bar, microwave, electric cooker, toaster, plenty of fridge and freezer space, dishwasher and a washing machine/tumble dryer.
-Leading from the kitchen is a spacious dining room with a long wooden table to comfortably seat 9 people.
+On entering the cottage there is a hallway with space for muddy boots and coats, and a downstairs toilet.
+The large kitchen is well-equipped with an island breakfast bar, microwave, electric cooker, toaster, plenty of fridge and freezer space, dishwasher and a washing machine/tumble dryer.
+Leading from the kitchen is a spacious dining room with a long wooden table.

 The spacious sitting room has three comfortable sofas, TV with freesat and plenty of local visitor information.
 Glass doors lead out to a private patio with BBQ and picnic tables and chairs and lovely views across the fields and up the BranValley.